 The remainder of the site consists of annual weeds and grasses, natural swales, and arroyos, and large granitic outcrop boulders.
 Although identified on the geological map as having a waterborne swale at the surface, no flowing water or surficial saturated soil was present in the near surface soil.
-However, groundwater was present at depth within the majority of the deep excavations, hollow-stem borings, and air-track borings at an approximate depth of 20 feet within a majority of the locations onsite.
+However, groundwater was present at depth within the majority of the deep excavations near the swale that runs within the site and within the fault trench excavations and air-track bores.
 We anticipate that future elevations of the site will need to account for the potential for groundwater influence on the site.